-Ask questions!

-Be practical and authentic with parents

-Avoid defensive behavior and emotionally regulate

-Summarize content at the end of the meeting for all
+- Ask questions!
+Parents don't come to an IEP to be lectured.
+They come to have a conversation.
+We should come to learn. - Be practical and authentic with parents - Avoid defensive behavior and emotionally regulate, even when others do not. - Summarize content at the end of the meeting for all